 New and upgraded health and education facilities will be needed to service the growth of residents and visitors in the Queenstown Lakes over the next 30 years.
-Both the Ministry of Education and Southern District Health Board have provided general advice on what facilities may be needed, depending on where and how fast growth occurs.
+Both the Ministry of Education and Southern District Health Board have provided general advice on what facilities may be needed, depending on where and how fast growth occurs. that perform well in both the local and global environment.

 Improved design can also play a part in improving the cultural narrative of the Queenstown Lakes by articulating Kāi Tahu stories and identity.
 Kāi Tahu cultural values and sites and areas of wāhi tūpuna need to be protected and can be enhanced through future development and urban design.
-This will contribute to Kāi Tahu being more visible in the environment and enhance the sense of place that is unique to the Queenstown
+This will contribute to Kāi Tahu being more visible in the environment and enhance the sense of place that is unique to the Queenstown Lakes.
+Establishing indigenous vegetation, biodiversity corridors and riparian plantings are recognised means of supporting cultural association and practice.